timhamrouge/care-api/README.md

 - the caregiver > observation/event relationship in the eventsController and subsequent fallback on the front-end.

 # If I had more time:
+- add a filter in the UI to only show observations recorded during a specific time period specified by the family member/user
 - move the 2 API reqs in the observations page out into separate hooks files to allow me to...
 - proper loading and error handling states
 - test the observations page properly and mock the above hooks.
 I would normally do this and my proof of concept for this is the specs for the landing page.